-To overcome the “myopic” nature of traditional top-K selection, which often results in selecting redundant frames, we reformulate frame selection as a set-level optimization problem.
-Our goal is to directly optimize the quality of the selected set $S$, rather than the relevance scores of individual frames.
-Drawing inspiration from set function optimization~\cite{pmlr-v37-wei15,ijcai2018p379}, which embodies the principle of diminishing returns, we design a differentiable, holistic objective function $F(\bm{m})$.
-This principle suggests that once an event is covered by frames in $S$, the benefit of adding more highly similar frames diminishes sharply.
-Our objective is operationalized by balancing three components: maximizing task relevance, ensuring information coverage, and minimizing temporal redundancy.
+To overcome the ``myopic'' nature of traditional top-K selection, which often results in selecting redundant frames, we reformulate frame selection as a set-level optimization problem.
+Instead of optimizing relevance scores for individual frames, our objective is to directly optimize the quality of the selected set $S$.
+Drawing inspiration from set-function optimization~\cite{pmlr-v37-wei15,ijcai2018p379,7298928}, which embodies the principle of diminishing returns, we design a differentiable, holistic objective function $F(\bm{m})$.
+This principle implies that once an event is adequately covered by frames in $S$, the marginal benefit of adding more highly similar frames diminishes sharply.
+Accordingly, our objective balances three complementary factors: maximizing task relevance, ensuring information coverage, and minimizing temporal redundancy.

-\textbf{Context-aware relevance scoring.} We aim to generate a relevance score $\{s_i\}_{i=1}^N$ for each frame as the basis for subsequent differentiable sampling.
+\textbf{Context-aware relevance scoring.} We aim to generate a relevance score set $\{s_i\}_{i=1}^N$ for each frame, which serves as the basis for subsequent differentiable sampling.
 An accurate score must be context-dependent.
-We utilize the previously generated aggregator query vector $\hat{\bm{q}}_{\text{agg}}$, which encodes rich information about specific task intent and multimodal context.
+To this end, we utilize the previously generated aggregator query vector $\hat{\bm{q}}_{\text{agg}}$, which encodes rich information about specific task intent and multimodal context.
 We concatenate $\hat{\bm{q}}_{\text{agg}}$ with each frame embedding $\bm{e}_{v,i} \in \mathbb{R}^d$ and feed the result into a lightweight student MLP scorer $\text{MLP}_s$.
 This scorer outputs an initial relevance score $s_i$ for each frame:

-where $\sigma$ is the sigmoid function, used to constrain the score within the interval $[0, 1]$.
+where $\sigma$ denotes the sigmoid function, used to constrain the score to the interval $[0, 1]$.
 The discrete operation of selecting the top-K frames from the score set $\{s_i\}$ is non-differentiable.
-To relax this selection, we employ the Gumbel-TopK technique~\cite{JMLR:v21:19-985}.
-This technique introduces Gumbel noise and generates a continuous, differentiable selection mask $\bm{m} \in [0,1]^N$ via the Softmax function, where $m_i$ represents the “soft” probability of selecting the $i$-th frame:
+To relax this process, we employ the Gumbel-TopK technique~\cite{JMLR:v21:19-985}, which introduces Gumbel noise and generates a continuous, differentiable selection mask $\bm{m}=\left\{m_i\right\}_{i=1}^N\ \in [0,1]^N$ via the Softmax function, where $m_i$ represents the ``soft'' probability of selecting the $i$-th frame:

-where $k_\text{sel}$ is the desired number of target frames to select, $S$ is the index set of selected frames, and $\tau$ is the temperature parameter, which is gradually annealed during training.
+where $k_{\text{sel}}$ is the number of frames to select, $S$ is the index set of selected frames, and $\tau$ is the temperature parameter, which is gradually annealed during training.